Maze sim 3d

 There has been a natural disaster and people have been trapped in an urban environment with no way to get them out.
 Your challenge, if you choose to accept it, is to design and build a robot that can enter a dangerous collapsed building and provide aid to people in distress.
 Once the robot goes in there will be no means to communicate with it so it needs to be able to operate autonomously.
 Are you up to the challenge?

 The above paragraph is a mission statement for a small challenge.
 The disaster scenario is represented by a maze.
 As a robot designer the goal is to build a robot that can navigate and complete the maze in an autonomous fashion.
+These rules are heavily inspired by the RoboCup Junior Rescue Maze competition.

 Rules